 Step 6: Notify the Relevant Parties

-• The current strata manager of the appointment of the new strata manager
+- The current strata manager of the appointment of the new strata manager

-• The new strata manager of their appointment
+- The new strata manager of their appointment

-Speak to Oakfield today, your Perth strata management company
+Speak to Oakfield today, Your Perth Strata Management Company

-Changing a strata manager in Western Australia can be a complex process, but with a clear understanding of the steps involved, it can be done smoothly.
-By holding a special general meeting, preparing a resolution, voting, giving notice to the current strata manager, appointing a new strata manager, and notifying the relevant parties, the process of changing a strata manager can be completed successfully.
-If you are feeling stuck, be sure to speak to our team today.
-We can guide you through the process.
+By holding a CoO Meeting, preparing a resolution, voting, giving notice to the current strata manager, appointing a new strata manager, and notifying the relevant parties, the process of changing a strata manager can be completed successfully.